Helen Suzman: Other issues

 Although principally concerned with issues of race discrimination, Suzman was also concerned with other issues including women's rights.
 Her maiden speech was on the 1953 Matrimonial Affairs Bill.
 Women's rights (and in particular those of Black women) became part of the larger fight for human rights.
 She campaigned against gender discrimination, particularly as it affected African women whose status in customary law was that of "perpetual minors."
 In 1988 she was instrumental in having matrimonial legislation enacted that greatly improved the legal status of women.
 She fought for equal matrimonial property rights for Black women, divorce by consent and the reform of abortion laws.

-She was opposed to the death penalty and campaigned against its reintroduction.
+She was opposed to capital punishment and campaigned against its reintroduction.

 In 1971, she was the only member of Parliament who voted against what she described as "the harshest drugs law in the world" that laid down a mandatory 2-year sentence of imprisonment for possession of cannabis and a mandatory 5-year sentence of imprisonment for possession of more than 115g of cannabis.
-She supported the decriminalisation of marijuana use long before it was fashionable, stating publicly that possession of marijuana/cannabis (or dagga, as it is known in South Africa) for personal use should not be a criminal offence.
+She supported the decriminalisation of marijuana use, stating publicly that possession of marijuana/cannabis (or dagga, as it is known in South Africa) for personal use should not be a criminal offence.